simplifiedcourses/simplifiedcourses.github.io/_posts/2023-05-20-template-driven-or-reactive-forms-in-angular.md

 ## Introduction

 When Angular was released in 2016, the only solution they had for creating forms was template-driven forms.
 A principle where directives in the template were used to create forms.
 In Angular 4 the core team introduced a new concept called **reactive forms**.
 It was a new way with a reactive API that exposed RxJS Observables when we wanted them.
 Pretty soon everyone was agreeing that reactive forms were the new way to go.
 The new best practice.
-Template-driven forms were even frowned upon and I have been advising companies to use Reactive forms for years (that is changing now).
+Template-driven forms were even frowned upon and I have been advising companies to use Reactive forms for years.
 In Reactive forms, we would use `FormBuilder` to create `FormGroup` instances with `FormControl` and `FormArray` instances.
 An argument that keeps coming back supporting Reactive Forms is that **they were better testable**.
 We are not sure how valid that point is since we see it as a best practice to test our components including our templates.
 Another argument was **type-safety**.
 Even though reactive forms weren't type-safe for a lot of years.
 They are now, and template-driven forms are not.
 Here are 3 other reasons why some developers favor reactive forms over template-driven forms: